-- Goals for the person in care. - Goals should be SMART Specific, Measurable, Attainable, Realistic, Timely - Goals should be linked to outcomes - Set an anticipated date of completion. - □ Approaches to satisfy the person in care's needs. - State what is to be done, when and by whom. - Provide clear, simple directions for the caregivers to follow. - Objective evaluation of the care plan to identify what approaches were successful and those, which required improvement. - State a review date. - Review on a regular basis. - Document the person in care's refusal to follow the care plan and/or - the reasons why the care plan was not followed. - Clearly document all changes or reviews.
+- Goals should be SMART Specific, Measureable, Attainable, Realistic, Timely - Goals should be linked to outcomes. - Set an anticipated date of completion. - Approaches to satisfy the person in care's needs: - o State what is to be done, when and by whom. - Provide clear, simple directions for the caregiver to follow.

+- Objective evaluation of the care plan to identify what approaches were successful and those, which required improvement:

+- o State a review date.

+- Review on a regular basis.

+- Document the person in care's refusal to follow the care plan and/or the reasons why the care plan

+was not followed.

+- Clearly document all changes or reviews.